eoinsheehan/blog/draft/design-patterns.md

 As with all of these notes they are as much a reference for myself as for public consumption.
 A means of documenting my learnings in public and encouraging myself to build something useful at the same time. - move this to a more generic about page or whatever.

-I really liked how Metz makes it clear that as a junior dev starting out you will attempt to implement the guidance in the book incorrectly and in the wrong place but that over time these somewhat subjective skills will be fine tuned.
+I really liked how Metz makes it clear that as a junior dev starting out you will attempt to implement the guidance in the book incorrectly and in the wrong place but that over time the application of these principles will become more refined.

 The following is a breakdown and distillation of the main points that I took note of in the book which I hope can provide a good reference for improving my Object oriented design.